CosmWasm/wasmvm/docs/MIGRATING.md

 - The field `BlockInfo.Time` now uses a wrapper type `Uint64` instead of `uint64` to ensure string serialization.
 You can use `uint64(u)` to get the underlying value.
+- The field `SubMsgResponse.MsgResponses` was added, mirroring the Cosmos SDK's version.
 - CosmWasm gas values were reduced by a factor of 1000, so each instruction now consumes 150 CosmWasm gas instead of 150000.
 This should be taken into account when converting between CosmWasm gas and Cosmos SDK gas.